bezdonas/toastik/README.md

 // Info toast with title and custom options toastik.info('I am going to stay here for some long time', 'Hey!', { delay: 100500 });

+// toastik will also get it, if you'll pass options as second argument, without title toastik.success('Blink!', { delay: 1000, corner: [ 'bottom', 'left' ] });
 ```

 ## API